 - Tell your rental provider or agent in writing and they must get it fixed immediately.
 It's a good idea to put your request in writing, even if you've contacted them or the agent by phone first.

 - If they do not get the repair fixed quickly, you can pay up to $2500 to get the repairs done yourself.

 - Make sure you keep all receipts for the work, and copies of your written requests for the repairs.

-- Ask the rental provider or agent to pay you back for the cost of the repairs using this form: Notice to Landlord of rented premises (Word, 573KB).
+- Ask the rental provider or agent to pay you back for the cost of the repairs using this form.
 They must pay you back within 7 days of receiving the form.

 If you are unsure whether an urgent repair is needed, read the full list of urgent repairs.